Now that you have a book written (or in progress), let’s talk about: “How to Format a Book for Self-Publishing”!

 Here’s a short list of other platforms to explore:

-*Note: Just make sure that if you sign up for Amazon’s KDP Select, you are not allowed to publish elsewhere, but do get extra features.
-Just make sure to read more before deciding…
+*Note: If you sign up for Amazon’s KDP Select, you are not allowed to publish elsewhere, but you do get extra features/tools.
+So, make sure to read more before deciding.

 - What does it mean to publish exclusively on Kindle?